-CONSTANT - a number or a mathematical quantity that can take a range of (numerical) values but is independent of the main CONTROL VARIABLE - ARGUMENT or UNKNOWN, e.g. in the EXPRESSION x + a, x is usually understood to represent a VARIABLE and a, a constant (which is independent of this VARIABLE).
+CONSTANT - a number or a mathematical quantity that can take a range of (numerical) values but is independent of the main CONTROL VARIABLE - ARGUMENT or UNKNOWN.

-If there is only one algebraic CONSTANT, the preferred choice for its algebraic symbol is a.
-The second choice is b, and the third, c.
+If there is only one CONSTANT, the preferred choice for its symbol is a.
+The second choice is b, and the third, c, so e.g. in the EXPRESSION x + a, x is usually understood to represent a VARIABLE and a, a constant.

 If there are more CONSTANTS in the EXPRESSION, then one chooses, in the order of preference, d and e, and then upper case letters in the same order of preference.
 If more CONSTANTS are required, we make use of subscripts and superscripts and Greek letters.